Derivatives of Multilinear Functions of Matrices: Permanent

-where the symbol $\adj{(A)}$ stands for the \textit{adjugate}(the \textit{classical adjoint}) of $A$.
-The \emph{permanental adjoint}, denoted by $\padj{(A)}$, is the $n \times n$ matrix whose $(i,j)$-entry is $\per{A(i|j)}$ (See \cite{merris}, page 237).
+The \emph{permanental adjoint} of $A$, denoted by $\padj{(A)}$, is the $n \times n$ matrix whose $(i,j)$-entry is $\per{A(i|j)}$ (See \cite[p.
+237]{merris}).
+This difference of transpose in the definitions of $\adj$ and $\padj$ is just a matter of convention.
 We obtain the following result similar to the \emph{Jacobi formula} for determinant.

-\begin{thm} For each $X \in \mat$,
+\begin{thm} For each $X \in \mat$

 \end{thm}